-Collective Worship takes place daily in both schools across the academy.
-It is an important and special part of our day in school when all children from Foundation to Year 4 and staff come together to reflect as a community.
-Collective Worship is led by staff, pupils, local clergy, Story Tellers from local churches and a variety of other visitors.
+Collective Worship takes place daily at Greenfield which is a church school.
+It is an important and special part of our day in school when all children from Foundation to year 4 and staff come together to reflect as a community.
+Collective Worship is led by staff, pupils, local clergy and a variety of other visitors.

-Prayer and quiet reflection is a shared and pro-active part of our worship and our children write prayers and regularly lead the prayer time.
-Children enjoy participating in Collective Worship, particularly when their class is leading the service.
+Prayer and quiet reflection is a shared and pro-active part of our worship and our children write prayers and regularly lead the prayer time at Greenfield.
+Children enjoy participating in Collective Worship, particularly when their class is leading.
 Special services are held in school and at the church to which parents and friends are invited, such as harvest, Christmas and Easter.

-Technology, music and religious artefacts are used to enhance the spiritual experience for all worshippers.
-Children sing enthusiastically and regularly choose the songs that enhance our worship.
+Technology, music and religious artefacts are used to enhance the spiritual experience for all worshippers at Greenfield.

-Worship makes careful connections with learning across the curriculum and within personal relationships so that pupils are empowered to make connections between Collective Worship and their daily lives.
+Assemblies make careful connections with learning across the curriculum and within personal relationships so that pupils are empowered to make connections with their daily lives.